Amitriptyline: Interactions

 Oral contraceptives may increase the blood level of amitriptyline by as high as 90%.
 Valproate moderately increases the levels of amitriptyline and nortriptyline through an unclear mechanism.

 The prescribing information warns that the combination of amitriptyline with monoamine oxidase inhibitors may cause potentially lethal serotonin syndrome; however, this has been disputed.
 The prescribing information cautions that some patients may experience a large increase in amitriptyline concentration in the presence of topiramate.
 However, other literature states that there is little or no interaction: in a pharmacokinetic study topiramate only increased the level of amitriptyline by 20% and nortriptyline by 33%.

-Amitriptiline counteracts the antihypertensive action of guanethidine.
+Amitriptyline counteracts the antihypertensive action of guanethidine.
 When given with amitriptyline, other anticholinergic agents may result in hyperpyrexia or paralytic ileus.
 Co-administration of amitriptyline and disulfiram is not recommended due to the potential for the development of toxic delirium.
 Amitriptyline causes an unusual type of interaction with the anticoagulant phenprocoumon during which great fluctuations of the prothrombin time have been observed.

 Pharmacology

 Pharmacodynamics

 Amitriptyline inhibits serotonin transporter (SERT) and norepinephrine transporter (NET).
-It is metabolized to nortriptyline, a stronger norepinephrine reuptake inhibitor, further augmenting amitriptyline's effects on norepinephrine reuptake (see the Table on the right).
+It is metabolized to nortriptyline, a stronger norepinephrine reuptake inhibitor, further augmenting amitriptyline's effects on norepinephrine reuptake (see table in this section).

-Amitriptyline additionally acts as a potent inhibitor of the serotonin 5-HT2A, 5-HT2C, the α1A-adrenergic, the histamine H1 and the M1-M5 muscarinic acetylcholine receptors (see the Table on the right).
+Amitriptyline additionally acts as a potent antagonist of the serotonin 5-HT2A, 5-HT2C, the α1A-adrenergic, the histamine H1 and the M1-M5 muscarinic acetylcholine receptors (see table in this section).

 Amitriptyline is a non-selective blocker of multiple ion channels, in particular, voltage-gated sodium channels Nav1.3, Nav1.5, Nav1.6, Nav1.7, and Nav1.8, voltage-gated potassium channels Kv7.2/ Kv7.3, Kv7.1, Kv7.1/KCNE1, and hERG.

 Mechanism of action

 Inhibition of serotonin and norepinephrine transporters by amitriptyline results in interference with neuronal reuptake of serotonin and norepinephrine.
-Since the reuptake process is important physiologically in terminating transmitting activity, this action may potentiate or prolong activity of serotonergic and adrenergic neurons and is believed to underlie the antidepressant activity of amitriptyline.
+Since the reuptake process is important physiologically in terminating transmitting activity, this action may potentiate or prolong the activity of serotonergic and adrenergic neurons and is believed to underlie the antidepressant activity of amitriptyline.